NBA Fastbreak (pinball): Single machine

 When all the tasks are completed, Trophy Multiball automatically starts (if the player loses the ball before it starts, it will start on the next ball).
 The player then has unlimited balls for about 20 seconds.
-The center ramp is lit for 2 points and the goal is to outscore the "other team" (it seems that 6 or 7 shots are necessary to do this).
-If the player wins, a championship ring is awarded and the player becomes the current MVP.
+The center ramp is lit for 2 points and the goal is to outscore the "other team".
+If the player wins, a championship ring is awarded.

+Linked machines

+When two machines linked together are played, a single player plays on each machine.
+Both players have unlimited balls, with drains not counting.
+The game is timed, and the winner is the player to score the most baskets.